GravityKit/GravityExport-Lite/readme.txt

 3. Or download it from the list via the bulk selector

 == Changelog ==
 = Unreleased =
+* Bugfix: Checkboxes didn't get all the hooks applied on export.

+= Unreleased =
 * Enhancement: Removed all `displayOnly` fields from the export list like the normal export function.